 East Glacier to Shelby, MT; 72 miles, sunny, tailwind, then a PM storm

 Today’s weather was a tale of two extremes.
 The ride started in fair weather with a 10-15 mph tailwind.
 The route will follow US RT 2 for several days.
 The terrain is gently rolling plains.
 What a contrast to the last two weeks of forests and mountains.
 The road has varying width shoulders with the danged rumble strips near the traffic lane.
 The traffic itself is light.
 All and all the AM went well to arrive in Cut Bank, MT after 47 miles.
 Looking back you could see the mountains disappearing in the mirror.
 After a quick lunch the goal was to ride another 24 miles to reach Shelby for the overnight.
 Scattered storms were predicted and there was one off in the distance that didn’t look too threatening.
-Well, said storm caught up with me about 6 miles from Shelby.
+Well, said storm caught up with me about 6 miles from Shelby with no shelter of any kind for miles.
 Wind and rain of course, a few lightening flashes, but the worst was hail.
-I was pelted with hail big enough to raise welts on my back as bent over after stopping to protect myself, and a lump on my head.
+I was pelted with hail big enough to raise welts on my back and a lump on my head as I bent over after stopping to protect myself.
 Fortunately a guy stopped and let me get in his car until the worst was over.
 We learned our lesson, the SAG driver needs to stay closer when there is threatening weather.
 The storms out here don’t mess around.